 Besides their origins, the Ladakhis are warm-hearted by nature.
 Living in one of the remotest places on earth has made these people learned how to make peace with their surroundings.
 They are highly influenced by the Buddhist culture and spiritualism.

 Thanks to their isolated location, the Ladakhis have been able to retain their tradition and culture over the years and made it possible for outsiders to witness some of their spectacular Monasteries Annual Festivals.
 These festivals carry centuries of symbolism and value of their religion.
 If you’re after these cultural festivals then good planning is needed before setting out to this place so you don’t have to miss some of them.

 Hemis Gompa Festival

-In addition, get a taste of the traditional sports tournament such as the Ladakh Festival Cup where various polo teams from different parts of Jammu and Kashmir participate in this renowned competition.
+Here you will discover eclectic dance performances, musical concerts, and a wide display of gorgeous handcrafted jewelry.
+And it even gets better with the traditional sports tournament such as the Ladakh Festival Cup where various polo teams from different parts of Jammu and Kashmir participate in this renowned competition.
 You will also get the chance to see the traditional Ladakhi archery similarly to the Mongolian archery competitions.

 Nothing completes an authentic travel experience without the taste of the local cuisine which is highly influenced by the neighboring Tibetan cuisine.
 Being here means feasting on Momos-dumplings with hot soup, and the Thukpa that can also be found in countries such as Nepal and Bhutan.
 Thukpa is a noodle soup which is prepared with vegetables and chicken.
 What makes the Ladakhi cuisine particular though, it the fact that locals whip up seasonal dishes using cultivated ingredients such as pumpkins, potatoes, beetroot, beans, and apricots from their gardens.